Click here for our Mobile Site

 Recent Changes In The Law

-Massachusetts General Laws Chapter 276, §100A maintains that a defendant who pleads guilty or who admits to sufficient facts and receives a continuance without a finding (“CWOF”) with probation will have a criminal record that cannot be sealed by way of petition to the commissioner (but might otherwise be sealed by petition to the court) until certain time periods have passed (currently 10 years for a misdemeanor and 15 years for a felony but, as a result of the August 6, 2010 passing of the Massachusetts CORI Reform Bill 2010, will be reduced to 5 years and 10 years respectively, though this actual change in the law will not be effective until May 4, 2012), providing that there are no further convictions except for minor motor vehicle infractions.
+Massachusetts General Laws Chapter 276, §100A maintains that a defendant who pleads guilty or who admits to sufficient facts and receives a continuance without a finding (“CWOF”) with probation will have a criminal record that cannot be sealed by way of petition to the commissioner (but might otherwise be sealed by petition to the court) until certain time periods have passed (which was until 2012, 10 years for a misdemeanor and 15 years for a felony) but as a result of the August 6, 2010 passing of the Massachusetts CORI Reform Bill 2010, the legislature reduced the waiting period to its current level of 5 years and 10 years respectively, providing that there are no further convictions except for minor motor vehicle infractions.
 For the purpose of sealing criminal records, a CWOF with probation will be treated the same way as a conviction.

 Why Sealing Your Record Is The Right Move